 Case studies include collaborative sorghum and pearl millet breeding for water-stressed environments in West Africa, participatory rice breeding for intensive rice farming in the Mekong Delta, and evolutionary participatory quinoa breeding for organic agriculture in North America.

-The book will be launched in Rome in November, during a side-event to the Plant Treaty’s 8th Session of the Governing Body.
+Farmers and Plant Breeding: Current Approaches and Perspectives was launched in Rome in November, during a side-event to the Plant Treaty’s 8th Session of the Governing Body.

-According to experts in the field, the book is relevant to a wide range of readers, including practitioners with experience in plant breeding and crop genetic resources, readers with a broader interest in agriculture and development, as well as students of international cooperation and sustainable development.
+It is relevant to a wide range of readers, including practitioners with experience in plant breeding and crop genetic resources, readers with a broader interest in agriculture and development, as well as students of international cooperation and sustainable development.